 All biology and chemistry lecture and lab courses must be the “hard core” science courses that are considered “pre-med” or “science major” courses by the 4-year year regionally accredited school offering them.
 Biology and chemistry courses intended for non-science majors are not adequate.

 The Admissions Committee defines hands-on patient care experience as working one-on-one with patients and involving skills that require touching patients yourself.
 Verbal interaction (counseling, recruiting, consenting, etc.) alone is not adequate.
-Examples of hands-on skills include, but are not limited to, taking vital signs, doing EKGs, drawing blood, changing bandages and dressings, splinting, casting, removing sutures, bathing and toileting.
-Counseling patients, consenting and enrolling patients in studies, and dispensing medication are only a few examples of duties that do not require (include) “hands-on” activity and are therefore not considered “hands-on” patient care experience.
+Examples of hands-on skills include, but are not limited to: taking vital signs, doing EKGs, drawing blood, changing bandages and dressings, splinting, casting, removing sutures, bathing and toileting.
+Counseling patients, consenting and enrolling patients in studies, and dispensing medication are only a few examples of duties that do not require “hands-on” activity and are therefore not considered “hands-on” patient care experience.
 The job title is not as important as the specific duties performed.

-Because of liability concerns, volunteers are usually unable to do the type of hands-on patient care we require.
+Because of liability concerns, volunteers are usually unable to provide the type of hands-on patient care we require.
 However, there may be some circumstances in which volunteer situations may provide an opportunity for hands-on patient care, most notably that of a volunteer EMT.
 Volunteer experience will be considered on a case-by-case basis.